Special issue: 200th Anniversary of the Constitution of 1818

 Judge Henry Cohn and Judge Jon Blue.
 November 13, 2018

-“The Standing Order: Connecticut’s Ruling Aristocracy,” by David Corrigan, Fall 2012
+“The Standing Order: Connecticut’s Ruling Aristocracy,” by David Corrigan, Fall 2012.
+Corrigan describes the small group of families that initially ruled Connecticut.

 “‘No Taxation Without Representation’: Black Voting in Connecticut,” by Katherine Harris, Spring 2016